 These Easy Waffles can be thrown together quickly when you are in need of a quick meal that makes your children happy.
+This recipe uses just six basic ingredients that you probably already have in the pantry or refrigerators.

-Barbara adapted this recipe from a cookbook I would guess we all have in our cabinets (or at least your mom has a dog-eared copy given to her as a wedding present a few decades ago)… The Good Housekeeping Cookbook.
+Barbara adapted this waffle recipe from a cookbook I would guess we all have in our cabinets (or at least your mom has a dog-eared copy given to her as a wedding present a few decades ago)… The Good Housekeeping Cookbook.

 It’s also incredibly easy to double the batch and make extras to freeze.
 This is perfect for those mornings the kids just won’t eat cereal or that evening when you have ballgames or dance class (or both) and need to get a quick meal on the table.